Friedrich Wilhelm von Steuben: Training program

-In the earlier part of the war, the Americans used the bayonet mostly as a cooking skewer or tool rather than as a fighting instrument.
+Upon Steuben's initial inspection of the camp and soldiers, he remarked that “the American soldier, never having used this arm, had no faith in it, and never used it but to roast his beefsteak."
 Steuben's introduction of effective bayonet charges became crucial.
 In the Battle of Stony Point, Continental Army soldiers attacked with unloaded muskets and won the battle solely on Steuben's bayonet training.

 The first results of Steuben's training were in evidence at the Battle of Barren Hill, May 20, 1778, and then again at the Battle of Monmouth in June 1778.
 Steuben, by then serving in Washington's headquarters, was the first to determine that the enemy was heading for Monmouth.

 During the winter of 1778–1779, Steuben prepared Regulations for the Order and Discipline of the Troops of the United States, commonly known as the "Blue Book".
 Its basis was the training plan he had devised at Valley Forge.
 It was used by the United States Army until 1814, and affected U.S. drills and tactics until the Mexican–American War of 1846.

 On May 2, 1779, during the second Middlebrook encampment, a review of the army was held to honor the French minister Conrad Alexandre Gérard de Rayneval and the Spanish diplomat Juan de Miralles.
 Led by General William Smallwood, four battalions performed precise military formations to demonstrate their mastery of Steuben's training.
 After the review, about sixty generals and colonels attended a dinner hosted by Steuben in a large tent near his headquarters at the Abraham Staats House.

 Southern campaign

-In 1780, Steuben sat on the court-martial of the British Army officer Major John André, captured and charged with espionage in conjunction with the defection of General Benedict Arnold.
+In 1780, Steuben sat on the court-martial of British Major John André, captured and charged with espionage in conjunction with the defection of General Benedict Arnold.
 He later traveled with Nathanael Greene, the new commander of the Southern campaign.
 He quartered in Virginia, since U.S. supplies and soldiers would be provided to the army from there.
 Steuben would help in the defense of Virginia with approximately 1,000 militia fighting a delaying action in the Battle of Blandford.
 During the spring of 1781, he aided Greene in the campaign in the South, culminating in the delivery of 450 Virginia Continentals to Lafayette in June.

 He was forced to take sick leave, rejoining the army for the final campaign at Yorktown, where his role was as commander of one of the three divisions of Washington's troops.
 In 1783, General Von Steuben joined General Knox at Vail's Gate, near West Point, in the fall of 1782 and in early 1783 moved to the Verplanck homestead, at Mount Gulian, across the Hudson River from Washington's headquarters in Newburgh.
 Steuben gave assistance to Washington in demobilizing the army in 1783 as well as aiding in the defense plan of the new nation.
 In May 1783, Steuben presided over the founding of the Society of the Cincinnati.
 He was discharged from the military with honor on March 24, 1784.